 Overall, the Japanese economy is still in pretty bad shape and it’s now in a technical recession for the second time under Prime Minister Shinzo Abe’s watch, which is one of the main reasons why many forex traders and economists have been calling for more easing.
 Another major reason is the lack of improvement in core CPI.

-However, industrial production has been rather lackluster, though Japanese business are still rather optimistic.
-Also, Japanese consumers are none too happy with the economy and their wages are down for year, too, which is probably why they’re mostly focusing on the essentials.
+However, industrial production has been rather lackluster, though Japanese businesses are still rather optimistic.
+Also, Japanese consumers are none too happy with the economy and their wages are down for the year, too, which is probably why they’re mostly focusing on the essentials.

 With regard to inflation, BOJ officials project that inflation will keep rising, as the decline in oil prices is gradually shaken off.
 And while core CPI has been somewhat subdued, BOJ officials pointed to the so-called “core-core” CPI, which has been in positive territory for the entire year (and since 2013), to show that the underlying trend in inflation is going strong, and I agree with the BOJ on that point, strangely enough.